outreachy/website/docs/organizer-manual.md

 The chat schedule is here: https://www.outreachy.org/docs/internship/#chats

-Chats take place on the #chat stream as a new topic with the following naming scheme: `[Month and year their internship started, which is either May YYYY or Dec YYYY] - [Week number] - [Name of the topic]`.
+Chats take place on the #chat stream as a new topic with the following naming scheme: `[Month and year their internship started, which is either May YYYY or Dec YYYY] - [Week number] - [Name of the topic]` (if you don't know how to create a new topic on Zulip, see [Start a new topic](https://zulipchat.com/help/start-a-new-topic)).
 They are typically announced a week before the scheduled date, reminding interns, mentors and alums of the date and time it will happen (always in UTC) as well as a brief description of what will be discussed that day.

 As interns gain more confidence throughout the internship, they may start the chat themselves by talking about their own experiences with the topic of the day, but sometimes they'll need a bit of encouragement to start replying.
 If needed, start the chat by asking them a couple of questions, or by answering the prompt yourself — this will help them structure their own replies.